nearform/zoom-shuffle-bot/README.md

 The Continuous Delivery workflow can be triggered manually in the `Actions` tab (the test database and Run instance have to be removed manually).

-To make the CD pipeline work, you need to set up the following secrets:
+To make the CD pipeline work, you need to set up the following variables:

 - `GCP_WORKLOAD_IDENTITY_PROVIDER`,
 - `GCP_PROJECT_ID`,